 It is up to the driver to make his or her own decision about which category to declare.
 The Secretary of State's staff has been instructed to not make that decision for the driver.
+If driver only drives a CFV, with a cdl, they should declare EI or EA.
 There are four categories from which to choose:

 - Non-excepted Interstate (NI): Drive on an interstate basis and meet 49 CFR 391 requirements (must have a medical certificate - must provide the state's Driver's License Agency with an original Copy of the Medical Certificate). - 2.
-Excepted Interstate (EI): Drive on an interstate basis and excepted from 49 CFR 391 requirements (does not need medical certificate to drive interstate). - 3.
-Non-excepted Intrastate (NA): Drive on an intrastate basis and subject to state medical card requirements as in law today. - 4.
-Excepted Intrastate (EA): Drive on an intrastate basis and excepted from all or part of State medical card requirements.
+Excepted Interstate (EI): Drive on an interstate basis and excepted from 49 CFR 391 requirements (does not need medical certificate to drive interstate). - Non-excepted Intrastate (NA): Drive on an intrastate basis and subject to state medical card requirements as in law today. - Excepted Intrastate (EA): Drive on an intrastate basis and excepted from all or part of State medical card requirements.

 APPLIES ONLY TO DRIVERS WHO HAVE A CDL

 Interstate Commerce Intrastate Commerce

 Medical Card Required NI NA

 Exempt from Medical Card EI EA

-Update I pefore medical car d expires
+Update before medical card expires